2013 Honda Civic Hybrid Interior

 - "Seats.
 Fronts, too much lumbar lump.
 Rears, not bad; just keep in mind it’s still a compact car, not a big sedan." -- USA Today (2012)

-- "A decent back seat gives the Honda Civic potential as a family vehicle.
-However, you'll have to adjust to the tiny trunk (10.7 cubic feet of cargo volume), and as your family and children grow, you may need something a bit more functional." -- The Chicago Tribune
+- "A decent back seat gives the Honda Civic potential as a family vehicle." -- The Chicago Tribune

 Standard features on the 2013 Honda Civic Hybrid include a rearview camera, Bluetooth phone connectivity with audio streaming, a USB port, steering wheel controls, a display screen and Pandora Internet radio compatibility.
 Features like navigation and leather seats are optional.